ananyareddygandlaparthi/GenViva/README.md

-# GenAI Viva Coach
+# GenViva: Presentation and Viva Coach

-GenAI Viva Coach is a full-stack AI-powered application designed to evaluate and improve student capstone presentations.
+GenViva is a full-stack application designed to evaluate and improve student capstone presentations.
 It performs multimodal analysis on presentation slides (PPT/PDF) and video recordings to provide detailed feedback, identify weak areas, and conduct an interactive AI-driven viva session.

 ## Features